kid-icarus/stack/local_modules/rethinkdb-change-stream/README.md

 - `query` argument is a rethinkdb query object
   - This can be from thinky, rethinkdb, or rethinkdbdash
 - Returns a node.js [Readable Stream](https://nodejs.org/api/stream.html#stream_class_stream_readable)
+  - This stream can be piped anywhere you want, including http
   - Ending the stream will also end and clean up the change feed
   - If the change feed encounters an error, the stream will end
+- Readable stream emits data events with two attributes:
+  - `type` is either insert, update, or delete
+  - `data` is an object with two possible fields:
+    - `prev` exists if the type is update or delete
+      - This is the old value that was removed or updated
+    - `next` exists if the type is update or insert
+      - This is the new value that was inserted or updated to
+    - If using thinky, both `prev` and `next` will be instances of their Model class

-## Example
+## Example (using thinky)

 ```js
 var changeStream = require('rethinkdb-change-stream');